Raven (Corvus corax), calling from a sign, Death Valley National Park, California. (Photo copyright © by Kaj Halberg)

 Corvus corone Carrion crow, hooded crow

-Various authorities have recently split these two crows into separate species, the carrion crow, C. corone, and the hooded crow, C. cornix.
+Today, various authorities regard the northern European crows as two separate species, the carrion crow, C. corone, and the hooded crow, C. cornix.
 This is quite puzzling, as the carrion crow, according to this split, is now found in western Europe and the Far East, with a very spotty occurrence in the European part of Russia and Central Asia, and huge areas in between without this species, whereas the hooded crow is found in most of the areas without carrion crows.
-For this reason, I prefer to regard the two as one species, divided into 6 subspecies.
+For this reason, and because the two birds often hybridize, I prefer to regard them as a single species, divided into 6 subspecies.

 The carrion crow is all black, whereas the hooded crow is black with grey or white hind neck, wing covers, and belly.